Amish Potato Dinner Rolls

 Recipe variations:

-• Spicy rolls: Add some red pepper flakes or jalapeno pepper juice to the mix for spicy buns.
+• Spicy rolls: I add 1 teaspoon of red pepper flakes or a tablespoon of jalapeno juice to the dough.
+It gives the rolls a fun spicy twist.

 a plate of amish potato dinner rolls